Skip to content

 Using the IntelliJ Plugin is the fastest way to get started.
 It provides a wizard for creating various types of projects, ranging from simple scripts to full-fledged Spring Boot applications.

-This quick-start guide covers muliple use cases:
+This quick-start guide covers multiple use cases:

 If you are coding in IntelliJ IDEA, after scaffolding or modifying dependencies, execute the following command to synchronize:

-jeka intellij: iml
+jeka intellij: sync

 Create Scripts